yackermann/awesome-webauthn/README.md

  - [Lyo Kato: iOS Webauthn Kit](https://github.com/lyokato/WebAuthnKit) - This library provides you a way to handle W3C Web Authentication API (a.k.a.
 WebAuthN / FIDO 2.0) easily.
  - [Yubico: Mobile iOS SDK (YubiKit)](https://github.com/Yubico/yubikit-ios) - YubiKit is an iOS library provided by Yubico to interact with YubiKeys on iOS devices.
 Works with other FIDO2 devices as well
  - [Mozilla: authenticator-rs](https://github.com/mozilla/authenticator-rs/) - Rust library to interact with Security Keys, used by Firefox
+ - [Firstyear: webauthn-authenticator-rs](https://github.com/Firstyear/webauthn-rs) - Rust library for interacting with Security Keys, based on authenticator-rs, but with extensions to support CTAP2.1 and NFC
  - [COTECH: Hardware Security SDK](https://github.com/cotechde/hwsecurity) - Android library to interact with FIDO2 and U2F security keys over NFC and USB.
 Also provides a WebAuthn-WebView bridge.
  - [MasterKale: @simplewebauthn/browser](https://github.com/MasterKale/SimpleWebAuthn) - WebAuthn, Simplified.
 A TypeScript-first browser library for simpler WebAuthn integration.
 Supports use in TypeScript and JavaScript projects.
 Partner library to the back end **@simplewebauthn/server** (see [Server Libs](#server-libs)).
 Also works with Duo's py_webauthn.